victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 }{{< /highlight >}}
 Regarding the `NonCopyable::to_string()`, in case of calling it on a temporary, it's safe to assume that the temporary will be obsolete after the call, so we can steal its content by moving the `NonCopyable::m_s` into a return value.
 Of course, we still don't need `&&` at the return type, because the object returned by value is rvalue itself.

-Perhaps, that was the only time since '11 that I've seen justified use of return `std::move`, but I'm already prettu sure that the reader is familiar with the [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision) that usually works better that `std::move` for the return value[^return-move].
+Perhaps, that was the only time since '11 that I've seen justified use of return `std::move`, but I'm already pretty sure that the reader is familiar with the [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision) that usually works better that `std::move` for the return value[^return-move].

 [^return-move]: actually, a copy elision is usually better that moving a return value, bacause the object will be constructed already in the scope of the caller without move construction.
 It also donsn't take any references of the return value thus making the optimizer's work easier.